yeeunmariakim/gatorgrouper/README.md

 ![create-spreadsheet](img/create-spreadsheet.png "Create spreadsheet")

 After setting up the Google Form, please follow this [tutorial](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) to create a service account with the email you used to create the Google Form.
+In addition to enabling the Google Drive API, also enable the Google Sheets API.

 Once you have generated your `client_secret.json` file, place it in the GatorGrouper root directory.
 It has been added to the `.gitignore` and should never be pushed to the repository.
 As the tutorial states, make sure to share the spreadsheet you created from your Google Form with the `client_email` in `client_secret.json`.
 This setup should take no longer than 5 minutes.